Squeeze (Squeeze album)

-Squeeze is the debut studio album released by English group Squeeze.
+Squeeze is the debut studio album released by the English group Squeeze.
 The album title was simply Squeeze in the United Kingdom, but in the United States, Canada, Australia and other countries, the album, like the band, was marketed under the name U.K. Squeeze to avoid confusion with similarly-named American and Australian groups.

 The LP was produced by John Cale, except for "Take Me I'm Yours" and "Bang Bang" (also the only singles released from the LP).
 Those songs were produced by the band.

 Writing and recording

 According to Glenn Tilbrook the process for making their first album was rewarding but also frustrating: "For me, U.K. Squeeze wasn’t really very representative of what we were doing at the time.
 When we worked with John Cale in the studio, he threw out all the songs that we had written.
 When most bands make their first album, they go in and do a lot of stuff that’s been going down well in their sets; well, that wasn’t the case with us.
 He told us to write new songs – which we did.
 He was an inspirational guy to work with, but I felt that it was almost like we were writing for what he wanted rather than what the band itself was.
 When you’re in a position to be making a first album, it’s (A) awe-inspiring to be making an album, and (B) difficult to assert yourself against somebody who knows the ropes."

+In his autobiography, Difford said, "Cale walked in and sat down, and asked us to play for him.
+We raced through twelve new songs; he fell asleep.
+We prodded him but he wouldn't wake up, so we moved the PA closer to his head and ploughed on.
+Still no life.
+Then Jools grabbed a marker pen and wrote 'I am a cunt' on his forehead.
+We woke him up and sent him in a cab back to his hotel.
+The next day, he came back to the room.
+The writing was still clearly visible on his head, though it was a little faded, but nothing was said."

 Chris Difford's approach to writing the lyrics for the album was different as well.
 According to an interview with Bud Scoppa, Difford found the process of working with their producer John Cale to be challenging: "I remember, he came up and said, 'Lyrically, you’re quite soft; have you ever thought about writin’ about musclemen?'
 I said, 'That’s never occurred to me, actually.'
 And he said, 'Well, go away and do it – I wanna see songs like that on the album.'
 So my perception of what the band was at that point was completely different from the way he saw it, obviously.
 He had us doing some awfully strange things."